 Among the members of her family, Beth eats pepperoni pizza the least often.

-Don't use an adjective when you need an adverb instead.
+Do not use an adjective when you need an adverb instead.

 Real is an adjective, so it cannot modify another adjective like smart or salty.
 What people should say is "Anthony is really smart" or "This pizza sauce is really salty."

 If you train yourself to add the extra ly syllable when you speak, you will likely remember it when you write, where its absence might cost you points from a grade or respect from your colleagues!